 - The cost of living in Oklahoma is well below the national average.
-In Tulsa alone, it's about 12 percent lower, making it a very affordable place to live and go to school.**
+The City of Tulsa's website says that the cost of living in Tulsa alone is about 12 percent lower, making it a very affordable place to live and go to school.

 - Oklahomans are making higher and higher incomes.
 From 2000 to 2011, per-capita personal income, statewide, increased by more than 53 percent.

 When it comes to good career areas to pursue in this state, these five stand out as being particularly intriguing: